Last updated on June 13th, 2020 at 08:26 pm

-Depending on the position of the control statement in the loop, a control structure can be classified into two types; entry controlled and exit controlled.
-They are described below.
+Depending on the position of the control statement in the loop, loops can be of two types

 Entry controlled loop: